 Don’t be content to work with marketing hype that has been handed to you as background information.
 Insist on learning more about the topic.
 Ask questions so you get your mind around it.
 You might like to Google the topic to see what is being said on the internet.

 Next, try to identify a relevant reporter.
 If you want to interest a print media reporter, read through back issues to find the byline of a reporter who writes on similar subjects to the one you are trying to plug.
-This is really important: The Cision report found their biggest motivator for interest was when you show some knowledge of their previous work.
+This is really important: Research finds reporters’ biggest motivator for interest was when you show some knowledge of their previous work.

 With radio and television news rooms, the coverage is heavily dictated by the nature of the medium, ie TV requires visuals and radio requires sound such as a spokesperson.
 Therefore, most TV and radio reporters are generalists.
 And the person to contact for TV news and current affairs shows is the producer of each program, not any of the media personalities.
 Same with radio talkback shows.